 Wrapping up, any general pieces of advice you can offer about navigating the music industry to the aspiring producers out there?

 Oh definitely.
 I think one of the main things to do when you’re chasing gigs is even if you’re not working, always keep writing your own music or creating new sounds.
-When the phone call comes, it feels way better to let your current works convince people rather than something you wrote years ago and promising that you can do the job.
+When the phone call comes, it feels way better to let your current works convince people rather than something you wrote years ago.
 Constantly writing also helps keep you sharp, and knowing what tools to reach for is really important because in trailer music, the turn-around time is ridiculously fast.
 Also, you never know what gig is going to pop up on the Internet, so keep checking Craigslist, Mandy.com and Entertainmentcareers.net.
 And lastly, be persistent.